Cervical Spondylosis Overview

 A type of talk therapy called cognitive behavioral therapy may be helpful if the pain is having a serious impact on your life.
 This technique helps you better understand your pain and teaches you how to manage it.

 Medicines can help your neck pain.
-Your doctor may prescribe nonsteroidal anti-inflammatory medicines (NSAIDs) for long-term pain control.
+Your provider may prescribe nonsteroidal anti-inflammatory medicines (NSAIDs) for long-term pain control.
+Short-term steroid use can also reduce inflammation and improve symptoms.
 Opioids may be prescribed if the pain is severe and does not respond to NSAIDs.

 Many people with this problem are able to maintain an active life.
 Some people will have to live with chronic (long-term) pain.